The Palace of Westminster is tumbling down.

 “The construction of the new Palace began in 1840.
 While architect Charles Barry estimated a construction time of six years, at an estimated cost of £724,986, the project in fact took more than 30 years, at a cost of over £2 million.”

 The palace was hit by Nazi bombs on 14 occasions during the second world war.
-When one destroyed the Commons chamber completely, MPs simply used other rooms in the Palace to continue the business of government.
-I can hear dear old Betjeman now:
+When one destroyed the Commons chamber completely MPs simply used other rooms in the Palace to continue the business of delusion and muddle and outrage.

 A common use for the Commons

 When you think about it, Westminster really ought to be a museum.
-School children could visit it to see how a small nation concentrated power in one place for three hundred years, where people talk bollocks most of the day, verbally abusing each other, and then share a pint in the bar later where they physically beat each other up.
-Then there are the oldies in the House of Lords who drone obnoxious codswallop about Scotland and fall asleep.
+School children could visit it to see how a small nation concentrated power in one place for three hundred years, where people talk bollocks most of the day, verbally abusing each other, and then get drunk in the House’s many bars.

-Let the grotesque Palace of Westminster fall into the Thames where it belongs.
-It represents a notional democracy, a ‘pretendy’ parliament.
+I haven’t touched upon the decrepit unelected House of Lords, a place that resembles a the holding pens of a slaughter house, but let the grotesque Westminster fall into the Thames where it belongs.
+It has become an anachronism, a notional democracy, a ‘pretendy’ parliament.